AK-Homberger/NMEA2000-SignalK-Gateway/README.md

   // add a user via the admin console, and then run the "signalk-generate-token" script
   // included with signalk to generate the string. (or disable security)
 ```
+But server discovery via MDNS is also supported.

 If you do have security enabled on your SignalK server you have use sigK.setServerToken("secret") with the correct value generate on the gateway.

 The gateway has many predefined conversion from NMEA 2000 to SignalK.
 Feel free to add more.
 Information regarding the different "path" information for SignalK conversion can be found [here](https://signalk.org/specification/1.5.0/doc/vesselsBranch.html).